pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sdv2.md

 The SmartMatrix SD Shield is very similar to the SmartMatrix Shield.
 The main difference is a MicroSD slot on the board connected to SPI with chip select on pin 15.
 The expansion header uses the same pins, but the layout is changed to allow for making easier connections.

 This section of the SmartMatrix Shield (V3) schematic shows the names printed on the board next to the Teensy pin number/alternate pin function.
 Note that the three SPI pins and pin 15 (CS2) are connected to the microSD card slot.
+Pin 15 (CS2) is not brought out to the expansion header in V2.
 > ![SD pinout](photos/SdAssemblyV2/SmartMatrixSDpinout.png)

 The Schematic, Board Layout and Gerber Files can be found in the [SmartMatrix Github Repo](https://github.com/pixelmatix/SmartMatrix/tree/master/hardware) - files start with "SmartMatrixSD".